cerner/fhir.cerner.com/content/authorization/application-registration-prerequisites.md

 ## Audience

-This technical specification is targeted at software developers building applications on top of Cerner's Ignite application platform as part of the [Cerner CODE ecosystem](https://code.cerner.com/).
+This technical specification is targeted at software developers building applications on top of Cerner's Ignite application platform as part of the [code program](https://code.cerner.com/).

 ## Overview & Purpose